bttmly/nba-client-template/README.md

 # nba-client-template

 This repo holds a JSON file that can be used to programmatically generate a client for the NBA's API.
+Since it's JSON, it should be trivially parseable by any language.
+It's currently published as an NPM module, but if you want it packaged up for your language of choice as well, please open an [issue](https://github.com/nickb1080/nba-client-template/issues) or better yet, a [pull request](https://github.com/nickb1080/nba-client-template/pulls).
+Thanks!

 The file contains two primary parts: endpoints and parameters.
 Endpoints generally should be mapped to methods on an API client.
 Each endpoint has a list of parameters that it accepts.
 Parameter objects hold some data about individual parameters.
 Specifically, what the parameter is called (`name`), it's known values (`values`), it's default value (`default`), and a boolean indicating whether it's listed values encompass all valid values (`enumerated`).
 These can be used to implement parameter validation.